Preparation

 • This way, not only historically established hierarchies and racist images of the passive and needy ‘others’ are being reproduced, but complex political and social coherences are also presented in a highly condensed form.

-• The phenomenon of the White-Saviour-Complex is not only to be found in the work of Western organisations working in the Global South, but also in the self-portrayal of people in social media or in numerous Hollywood films in which ‘white heroes’ are necessary or central to free other people from their discriminated position.
+• The phenomenon of White Saviourism is not only to be found in the work of Western organisations working in the Global South, but also in many (day-to-day) practices like the self-portrayal of people in social media or in numerous Hollywood films in which 'white heroes’ are supposedly necessary or central to free other people from their discriminated position.

 What does this mean for you and your work with people on the move?

-• Be aware of your position and role: As a volunteer with people on the move, especially in humanitarian aid, you will probably find yourself in a situation that includes power dynamics and dependencies that are hard to bear.
+• Be aware of your position and role: As a volunteer with people on the move, you will probably find yourself in a situation that includes power dynamics and dependencies that are hard to bear.
 Be aware of your own position, do not take advantage of it and try to create ways of deferential contact and responsible interaction.
-(Have a look at our Unit 5 to find out more about this aspect).
+(Please have a look at our Unit 6 to find out more about this aspect).

-• Try to honestly fathom your own motivation : Try to understand why you want to do this job.
+• Try to honestly fathom your own motivation: Try to understand why you want to do this job.
 What motivates you?
 Maybe you have a desire to ‘do something good’, maybe even a need for gratitude and recognition.
-Be aware of these aspects and try to reflect on them critically. alk about this with your team mates.
+Be aware of these aspects and try to reflect on them critically.
+Talk about this with your teammates.
 It is okay to have such thoughts and wishes, but they should not be the main part of your motivation.
-You should always meet people on eye level.
+You should always speak to someone as equals.

 • Pay attention to the external impact of your work: Always be aware of the effect your reports or posts can have on social media.
-(On this topic, have a look at our Unit 6!)
+(On this topic, have a look at unit 7)

 Voluntourism